Class I MHC Tetramer Preparation: Overview

 - The addition of streptavidin in steps 10 adds excess streptavidin, which remains free.
 The excess streptavidin will not bind to cells when used in staining reactions.
 Of course, it could increase the staining background, but it won't be in vast excess, so its contribution to the background noise will be minimal.

 Our standard storage conditions for biotinylated monomer stocks are 100 µl at 2 mg/ml, for a total of 200 µg of MHC protein.
 For the purposes of calculation of how much streptavidin to add, we usually assume 100% biotinylation.
 Even if we are wrong, the worst that can happen is that you'll waste a bit of streptavidin; it probably won't add much to the background.

-We exclusively use streptavidin-PE and streptavidin-APC from Molecular Probes.
-These are sold at a concentration of 1 mg/ml, which refers to the total weight of the conjugate.
+We use streptavidin-PE (PJRS25) and streptavidin-APC (PJ27S) from Prozyme.
+These are adjusted to a concentration of 1 mg/ml, which refers to the total weight of the conjugate.
 We assume a 1:1 ratio of streptavidin to phycobiliprotein, and we have calculated the concentration of biotin binding sites in these stocks.
 This is an estimate, but the addition protocol is devised to provide good results even if our estimates are off.
 In practice, we find that this procedure is very robust.